-During 2001, there were six meetings of the Board of Directors, and each director attended at least 75 percent of the aggregate of (a) the total number of meetings held by the Board of Directors and (b) the total number of meetings held by all Committees of the Board of Directors on which he served that were held during the period for which he was a director or member of any such Committee
+During 2003, there were seven meetings of the Board of Directors, and each director attended at least 75 percent of the aggregate of (a) the total number of meetings held by the Board of Directors and (b) the total number of meetings held by all Committees of the Board of Directors on which he or she served that were held during the period for which he or she was a director or member of any such Committee.
+While the Company does not have a formal policy with regard to Board members' attendance at the Annual Meeting, all members of the Board are encouraged to attend.
+Seven members of the Board attended last year's Annual Meeting held on May 19, 2003.